avsa242/l3g4200d-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* P1/SPIN1: 1 extra core/cog for the PASM I2C engine (none if SPIN I2C engine is used)
+* P1/SPIN1: 1 extra core/cog for the PASM I2C engine (none if bytecode engine is used)
 _or_
-* P1/SPIN1: 1 extra core/cog for the PASM SPI engine
+* P1/SPIN1: 1 extra core/cog for the PASM SPI engine (none if bytecode engine is used)
 * sensor.imu.common.spinh (provided by spin-standard-library)

 P2/SPIN2: